Long Beach Peninsula

 The Long Beach Peninsula is an arm of land on the southern coast of the state of Washington in the United States.
 Entirely within Pacific County, it is bounded on the west by the Pacific Ocean, the south by the Columbia River, and the east by Willapa Bay.
 Leadbetter Point State Park and Willapa National Wildlife Refuge are at the northern end of the peninsula and Cape Disappointment is at the southern end, with Pacific Pines State Park located in between.

 Cape Disappointment State Park west of Ilwaco, part of the Lewis and Clark National Historical Park, was the westernmost terminus for the Lewis and Clark Expedition.
 A monument designed by Maya Lin as part of the Confluence Project was dedicated there in 2005.

-The Long Beach Peninsula is known for its continuous sand beach 28 mi in extent on the Pacific Ocean side, claimed to be the longest beach in the United States.
-It is a popular vacation destination for people from Seattle, Washington (165 mi distant) and Portland, Oregon (115 mi distant).
+The Long Beach Peninsula is known for its continuous sand beach 28 mi in extent on the Pacific Ocean side, claimed to be the longest peninsula beach in the world.
+As of 2025, it is also the world's longest driveable beach.

+This is a popular vacation destination for people from Seattle, Washington (165 mi distant) and Portland, Oregon (115 mi distant).